Plasmodium torrealbai

-Plasmodium torrealbai is a parasite of the genus Plasmodium subgenus Lacertaemoba.
+Plasmodium torrealbai is a parasite of the genus Plasmodium subgenus Lacertamoeba.
 As in all Plasmodium species P. torrealbai has both vertebrate and insect hosts.
 The vertebrate hosts for this parasite are reptiles.

 Taxonomy

 The parasite was first described by Scorza and Dagbert in 1957.

 Description

 The trophozoites are irregularly shaped with filiform extensions.

 The schizonts contain 8 to 20 nuclei arranged in a fan.

 Pigment is present at the base of the fan.